blueman-project/blueman/README.md

 The original project page of Valmantas Palikša can be found [here](https://launchpad.net/blueman).
 Please use the GitHub issue tracker for bugs and questions.

-## Roadmap

-The latest stable version is 1.23 released in Oct.
-2011.

-Blueman 2 will especially bring support for newer APIs like BlueZ 5 and NetworkManager 0.9 and fix a number of issues.

 ## Dependencies

 ### Generic dependencies